BarelyMiSSeD/minqlx-plugins/README.md

 # minqlx-plugins
+# specqueue.py
+<b>This script works with serverBDM.py</b><br>
+This is a queueing plugin for the minqlx admin bot.
+This plugin requires the server to be using the serverBDM.py plugin

+This plugin is intended to help keep the game as enjoyable as possible, without the hassles of people making teams uneven, or someone joining later than others, but happening to hit the join button first and cutting in line when a play spot opens.

+The plugin will also attempt to keep team games even, when adding 2 players at once, by putting players into the most appropriate team, based on team scores or player BDMs.

+This plugin will spectate people when teams are uneven.
+It will, by default settings, first look at player score then player play time to determine who, on the team with more players, gets put to spectate.
+When a player gets put to spectate they will automatically get put into the queue in the begining of the line.

+There is also the option to have the players in spectate for too long (set with qlx_queueMaxSpecTime) to be kicked.
+This will only kick the player, not do any kind of ban, so the player can reconnect immediately.
+This feature will not kick people with permission levels at or above the qlx_queueAdmin level, or people who are in the queue.

+//set the minqlx permission level needed to admin this script set qlx_queueAdmin", "3"
+//The script will try to place players in by BDM ranking, if this is set on (0=off 1=on) it will
+// put the higher BDM player in the losing team if the score is greater than the qlx_queueTeamScoresDiff setting set qlx_queuePlaceByTeamScores "1"
+//Set the score difference used if qlx_queuePlaceByTeamScores is on set qlx_queueTeamScoresDiff "3"
+//Display the Queue message at the start of each round set qlx_queueQueueMsg "1"
+//Display the Spectate message at the start of each round set qlx_queueSpecMsg "1"
+//the minimum amount of players before the teams will be kept player number balanced set qlx_queueMinPlayers "2"
+//the maximum amount of players after which the teams will not be kept player number balanced set qlx_queueMaxPlayers "30"
+//use time played as a choosing factor to decide which player to spectate set qlx_queueSpecByTime "1"
+//use score played as a choosing factor to decide which player to spectate set qlx_queueSpecByScore "1"
+//set to either "score" or "time" to set which to use as the primary deciding factor in choosing a player to spectate set qlx_queueSpecByPrimary "score"
+//set to an amount of minutes a player is allowed to remain in spectate (while not in the queue) before the server will
+// kick the player to make room for people who want to play. (valid values are greater than "0" and less than "9999") set qlx_queueMaxSpecTime "9999"

+<b>Commands:</b><br>
+!q or !queue: displays the players currently in the queue<br>
+!s or !specs: Displays the players currently set to spectate only<br>
+!addqueue or !addq: puts a player into the next available queue slot<br>
+!qversion or !qv: displays the queue version number<br>

 # queue.py
 <b>This script works with serverBDM.py</b><br>
 This plugin is intended to help keep the game as enjoyable as possible, without<br>